2018 Revaluation update: Impact notices will be mailled to all Real Property owners, as ownership was reflected on October1, 2018 on : 10/10/18

 Questions concerning assessed value, adjustments, exemptions, tax relief and motor vehicle tax credits should be directed to the Assessor's Office.

 Questions regarding billing, tax balances due, amounts paid and interest should be directed to the Tax Collector's office.

-ASSESSOR MAPS with the latest data and Geographic Information System (GIS) information is now available on-line at www.neccog.org/gis
+TAX MAPS: Geographic Information System (GIS) information is available at www.neccog.org/gis

 Please note that the applications below may be filled out ahead of time but must either be SIGNED IN FRONT OF THE ASSESSOR or NOTARIZED unless otherwise stated on the form.